Updated September 9, 2020

 Alternatively, set your white balance to Kelvin and adjust it using live view and try to match the Kelvin value as best as possible to the scene before you.
 The downside of this approach is that you must trust the LCD screen on your camera to be accurate.
 However, if you shoot in RAW, you can always adjust the white balance in post-processing as well.

-One of my favorite things about photographing the fall colors is that you can pretty much find compositions all day long in various light and weather conditions.
+One of my favorite things about photographing fall foliage is that you can pretty much find compositions all day long in various light and weather conditions.

-Naturally, some of the best light is found during the magic hours of the day (the hour just after sunrise and the hour just before sunset), but that doesn’t mean you can’t get great shots throughout the day as well.
-In the fall, I find that magic “hour” is closer to two hours long in the morning and evening, thus increasing the opportunities for shooting.
+Naturally, some of the best light is found during the golden hours of the day (the hour or so just after sunrise and the hour or so just before sunset), but that doesn’t mean you can’t get great shots throughout the day as well.

-Backlight: Use backlight to illuminate the colorful leaves from behind.
+Use backlight to illuminate the colorful leaves from behind.
 This will give a glowy essence to the trees.
 Be careful to check for lens flare when shooting into the sun.
 Using a lens hood or blocking the sun with your finger or hat can help with this.
-You can also play around with creating sunstars with backlit trees, which is always a fun option.
+You can also play around with creating sunstars with backlit trees, which is always a fun option, too.

-Sidelight: Use sidelight to get the full effect of a circular polarizer filter.
-Sidelight is also great for more closeup and intimate shots of trees, leaves or the forest floor because it brings out details and textures.
-Sidelit compositions also make for great black and white photos for this reason.
+Use sidelight to get the full effect of a circular polarizer filter.
+Sidelight is great for more closeup and intimate shots of trees, leaves, or the forest floor because it brings out details and textures.
+It is also useful for capturing the soft glow that the colorful trees appear to emanate.

-Use overcast light to photograph waterfalls, reflections, or woodland scenes.
-Overcast days are perfect for obtaining an even, soft light by reducing harsh highlights, shadows, and glare, which often ruin sunny day photos.
+Overcast days are perfect for photographing waterfalls, reflections, or woodland scenes.
+The light from an overcast day is great for obtaining an even, soft light by reducing harsh highlights, shadows, and glare, which often ruin sunny day photos.

-Use long exposures to smooth moving water and contrast the silky water with punctate, colorful leaves.
+1. Use long exposures to create a silky smooth movement of rivers and streams and use that to contrast with punctate, colorful leaves.

-Include people or the built environment.
+3. Include people or the built environment.
 A few favorites that come to mind here in Vermont are apple picking, fall harvest festivals, winding country roads, covered bridges, church steeples, and farm animals.
+Including these characters helps tell the story of the season.

 Post-processing fall foliage images is essentially just like processing any landscape or nature image except when it comes to color.